davisriedel/obsidian-typewriter-mode/README.md

 ## Support this project

-I am studying Computer Science at Karlsruhe Institute of Technology (KIT) in Germany.
-I develop this plugin in my spare time.
+I am a student at the University of Tübingen and develop this plugin in my spare time.
 If you wish to support me and the continuous development of this plugin, you can donate via GitHub Sponsors or Buy Me a Coffee.
-I am truly thankful for your support.
+Any support is greatly appreciated.

 <!-- markdownlint-disable-next-line -->
 [![](https://img.shields.io/badge/Buy%20Me%20a%20Coffee-ffdd00?style=for-the-badge\&logo=buy-me-a-coffee\&logoColor=black)](https://www.buymeacoffee.com/davis.riedel)